preetpalS/uru/README.md

 # Unleash Ruby

-Uru is a lightweight, multi-platform command line tool that enables you to more easily and productively use the multiple rubies (currently MRI and JRuby) on your Windows, Linux, or OS X systems.
+Uru is a lightweight, multi-platform command line tool that helps you use the multiple rubies (currently MRI and JRuby) on your 32/64-bit Windows, Linux, or OS X systems.

 While there are a number of fantastic ruby environment managers such as [RVM][1], [rbenv][2], [pik][3], and [chruby][4], none are truely multi-platform, and all provide different levels of awesomeness.
-In contrast, [Uru][5] is all about providing a core set of minimal complexity, ruby use enhancers for Windows, Linux, and OS X platforms.
+In contrast, [uru][5] is a micro-kernel.
+It provides a core set of minimal complexity, cross-platform ruby use enhancers.

 For the most part, Ruby is a multi-platform joy to use.
 Wouldn't it be great if your ruby environment manager spoke multi-platform?